uzma-yakub-7/yakubs-codeyard/nova-ai chatbot/SETUP.md

 ### Method A — Create folder manually:
 - Open File Explorer
 - Choose a drive (e.g. E:)
-- Create a new folder (e.g. nova-ai chatbot)
+- Create a new folder (e.g. name-ai chatbot)
 - Open VS Code
 - Go to File → Add Folder to Workspace
 - Select your folder